 It's nicely made and can be wall-mounted using the optional £35 mount or laid flat in front of your TV.
 The most impressive aspect of Playbar's sound is its wide, expansive soundstage which does a great job of filling your room.
 There's a surprising amount of bass weight too, while the speaker's musical nature combines well with its multitude of streaming services.

 Read the full review: Sonos Playbar

-Like the Sony HT-ST5000 above, the Samsung HW-N950 is a great advert for Dolby Atmos soundbars.
+Like the Sony HT-ST5000 above, this Samsung soundbar is a great advert for Dolby Atmos soundbars.
 Given you need room to accommodate the bar, a wireless subwoofer and two wireless rear speaker modules, it's actually more of a system, but you do get proper 7.1.4 Atmos sound.
 You also get a good spread of features and connectivity options, including three, 4K-compatible HDMI sockets, Bluetooth and wi-fi.

-The Samsung's biggest asset is its room-filling soundfield.
+The Samsung's biggest asset is its room-filling sound.
 The system makes a huge impression, flinging sounds and surround effects far and wide.
 There's plenty of weight behind explosions and voices sound solid too.
-The Sony does have the dynamic edge which is why we've positioned it higher, but the Samsung is still a viable alternative for those looking for a premium soundbar-based set-up.
+The Sony does have the dynamic edge which is why we've positioned it higher, but the Samsung is still a viable alternative for those looking for a big and premium soundbar.